mikegainey/cheatsheets/spacemacs.md

 ### 3.2 Staging lines

-Magit allows you to stage specific lines by selecting them in a diff and hitting s to stage.
-Due to inconsistencies between Vim and Emacs editing styles, if you enter visual line state with V, you will stage one more line than intended.
-To work around this, you can use v instead (since Magit only stages whole lines, in any case).
+Magit allows you to stage specific lines by selecting them in a diff and hitting `s` to stage.
+Due to inconsistencies between Vim and Emacs editing styles, if you enter visual line state with `V`, you will stage one more line than intended.
+To work around this, you can use `v` instead (since Magit only stages whole lines, in any case).

 ### 3.3 Commit message editing buffer

-In a commit message buffer press ~,c~ (if dotspacemacs-major-mode-leader-key is ~,~) or C-c C-c to commit the changes with the entered message.
-Pressing ~,a~ or C-c C-k will discard the commit message.
+In a commit message buffer press `~,c~` (if `dotspacemacs-major-mode-leader-key` is `~,~`) or `C-c C-c` to commit the changes with the entered message.
+Pressing `~,a~` or `C-c C-k` will discard the commit message.

 Key Binding	Description
-h	go left
+- `h`	go left
-j	go down
+- `j`	go down
-k	go up
+- `k`	go up
-l	go right
+- `l`	go right

 ### 3.4 Interactive rebase buffer

 Key Binding	Description
-c or p	pick
+- `c or p`	pick
-e	edit
+- `e`	edit
-f	fixup
+- `f`	fixup
-j	go down
+- `j`	go down
-gj	move line down
+- `gj`	move line down
-k	go up
+- `k`	go up
-gk	move line up
+- `gk`	move line up
-d or x	kill line
+- `d or x`	kill line
-r	reword
+- `r`	reword
-s	squash
+- `s`	squash
-u	undo
+- `u`	undo
-y	insert
+- `y`	insert
-!	execute
+- `!`	execute

 ### 3.5 Quick guide for recurring use cases in Magit

-Amend a commit:
+- Amend a commit:
-l l to open log buffer
+  - `l l` to open log buffer
-c a on the commit you want to amend
+  - `c a` on the commit you want to amend
-~,c~ or C-c C-c to submit the changes
+  - `~,c~` or `C-c C-c` to submit the changes
-Squash last commit:
+- Squash last commit:
-l l to open log buffer
+  - `l l` to open log buffer
-r e on the second to last commit, it opens the rebase buffer j to put point on last commit s to squash it
+  - `r e` on the second to last commit, it opens the rebase buffer
+  - `j` to put point on last commit
+  - `s` to squash it
-~,c~ or C-c C-c to continue to the commit message buffer ~,c~ or C-c C-c again when you have finished to edit the commit message Force push a squashed commit: in the status buffer you should see the new commit unpushed and the old commit unpulled P -f P for force a push (beware usually it is not recommended to rewrite the history of a public repository, but if you are sure that you are the only one to work on a repository it is ok - i.e. in your fork).
+  - `~,c~` or `C-c C-c` to continue to the commit message buffer
+  - `~,c~` or `C-c C-c` again when you have finished to edit the commit message
+- Force push a squashed commit:
+  - in the status buffer you should see the new commit unpushed and the old commit unpulled
+  - `P -f P` for force a push (beware usually it is not recommended to rewrite the history of a public repository, but if you are sure that you are the only one to work on a repository it is ok - i.e. in your fork).
-Add upstream remote (the parent repository you have forked):
+- Add upstream remote (the parent repository you have forked):
-M to open the remote popup
+  - `M` to open the remote popup
-a to add a remote, type the name (i.e. upstream) and the URL Pull changes from upstream (the parent repository you have forked) and push:
+  - `a` to add a remote, type the name (i.e. upstream) and the URL
+- Pull changes from upstream (the parent repository you have forked) and push:
-F -r C-u F and choose upstream or the name you gave to it P P to push the commit to origin
+  - `F -r C-u F` and choose upstream or the name you gave to it
+  - `P P` to push the commit to origin

 ### 3.6 Git-Flow

-magit-gitflow provides git-flow commands in its own magit menu.
+`magit-gitflow` provides `git-flow` commands in its own magit menu.

 Key Binding	Description
-%	open magit-gitflow menu
+`%`	open `magit-gitflow` menu

 ### 3.7 Git time machine

-git-timemachine allows to quickly browse the commits of the current buffer.
+`git-timemachine` allows to quickly browse the commits of the current buffer.

 Key Binding	Description
-SPC g t	start git timemachine and initiate micro-state c	show current commit n	show next commit
+- `SPC g t`	start git timemachine and initiate micro-state
+- `c`	show current commit
+- `n`	show next commit
-N	show previous commit
+- `N`	show previous commit
-p	show previous commit
+- `p`	show previous commit
-q	leave micro-state and git timemachine
+- `q`	leave micro-state and git timemachine
-Y	copy current commit hash
+- `Y`	copy current commit hash

 ## Useful Vim key bindings